cdrani/site/clhxvo8tv00030amhb7lh49d5.md

 ## INTRO

-I have been using tmux in my workflow with [https://github.com/gpakosz/.tmux](https://github.com/gpakosz/.tmux) configuration.
+I have been using Tmux in my workflow with the [https://github.com/gpakosz/.tmux](https://github.com/gpakosz/.tmux) configuration.
 I've done further research into how to personalize it.
 Unfortunately, most plugins are written in a shell script, which is understandable as shells like **bash** are available (or built-in) in most distros or OSs.
-I do want to learn how to write shell scripts, not just for tmux, but as well as the universality of it.
+I do want to learn how to write shell scripts, not just for Tmux, but as well as the universality of it.

-### ***<mark>NOTE: AppleScripts will only work on a macOS ecosystem.</mark>***
+***<mark>NOTE: AppleScripts will only work on a macOS ecosystem.</mark>***

 Let's create a script that's **human-readable** using AppleScript to get a feel for the language and then expand on it by utilizing a shell script afterwards.